lambdaclass/cairo-vm_in_go/README.md

 }
 ```

-Now lets see how computing the value of a an OffsetValue of type Reference works:
+Now lets see how computing the value of an OffsetValue of type Reference works:
 1. Determine a base address by checking the Register field of the OffsetValue.
 If the register is FP, use the current value of fp.
 If the register is AP, apply the necessary ap tracking corrections to ap and use it as base address.
 2. Add the field Value of the OffsetValue to the base address
 3. Check the Dereference field of the OffsetValue.
 If its false, return the address we obtained in 2.
 If is true, fetch the memory value at that address and return it